-Johanna believes such transformations are possible because ayahuasca and other psychedelics heal the emotions, which are connected to the body.
+Johanna believes such transformations are possible because ayahuasca, shrooms, and other psychedelics heal the emotions, which are connected to the body.
 Some fields such as somatic therapy contend that emotions from past experiences can get trapped in the body, causing pain and other symptoms, and research has correlated traumatic childhood events with physical illnesses.
 “I believe in the holistic principle—everything is connected, so if you have illnesses or if your body is giving signs, it means something,” says Johanna.
 “Changing the inner world is changing the outer world.”

 James Giordano, professor of neurology and biochemistry at Georgetown University Medical Center, agrees that psychedelics can influence the body through the mind.
 “It’s important to consider the role that neurological systems—including the brain—play in integrating and regulating our physiology, as well as our thoughts, feelings, and behaviors,” he says.
 “These functions are not mutually exclusive, but instead can be—and often are—dynamically interactive.”